tschuelia/Pandora/docs/cli_config.rst

 - ``pandora.log``: The main pandora log file.
 Everything you see in your terminal will also be written to this log file.
 - ``pandora.yaml``: On program start, Pandora will save a verbose version of the configuration in this file.
 You can use this file to reproduce your results.
 - ``pandora.txt``: Main results file.
 The summary of the Pandora run will be written to this file, including the Pandora Stability, Pandora Cluster Stability and the summary of the Pandora support values.
-- ``pandora.bootstrap.csv``: Verbose comparison output.
-This file will contain the Pandora Stability and Pandora Cluster Stability for all pairwise results of bootstrap replicates.
-Each row corresponds to one comparison with the first column indicating the indices of the compared bootstraps.
+- ``pandora.replicates.csv``: Verbose comparison output.
+This file will contain the Pandora Stability and Pandora Cluster Stability for all pairwise results of bootstrap replicates/windows.
+Each row corresponds to one comparison with the first column indicating the indices of the compared bootstraps/windows.
 - ``pandora.supportValues.pairwise.csv``: This file contains the Pandora support value for all samples in the dataset.
 Each row corresponds to one sample.
 For each pairwise comparison there is a column indicating the respective Pandora support value for each sample for this particular comparison.
 The final two columns are the average and standard deviation of Pandora support values across all pairwise comparisons.
 - ``pandora.supportValues.projected.csv``: In case you specified a list of populations that should only be used for the PCA embedding, all remaining samples will be projected onto the resulting embedding.
 This file will contain the same support value data as ``pandora.supportValues.pairwise.csv``, but only for projected samples.
 - ``bootstrap/``: If you selected the bootstrap analyses, this directory will contain three files for each bootstrap replicate: